Lascar: Portrayal in literature and cinema

-Sir Arthur Conan Doyle created a Lascar foil to Sherlock Holmes in "The Man with the Twisted Lip".
+Sir Arthur Conan Doyle created a lascar foil to Sherlock Holmes in "The Man with the Twisted Lip".
+The crew of the Pequod in Herman Melville's Moby-Dick (1851) includes a Lascar sailor.
 Lascars aboard the ship Patna figure prominently in the early chapters of Joseph Conrad's novel Lord Jim.
 Frances Hodgson Burnett's novel A Little Princess features a lascar named Ram Dass.
 Also, Caleb Carr portrays two lascars as bodyguards for a Spanish diplomat near the end of The Angel of Darkness.
+In other works of Joseph Conrad, native seamen are frequently referred to by the Urdu term "serang" which appears to share the definition of lascar.
 In Wuthering Heights, it is speculated that Heathcliff, the main character, may be of lascar origin.
+In Tasha Suri's 2018 novel What Souls Are Made Of, based on Wuthering Heights, the son of a lascar falls in love with an East India Company officer's mixed-race daughter, with both characters struggling to come to terms with their heritage as a members of the South Asian diaspora.
 Amitav Ghosh's book Sea of Poppies portrays the British East India Company and their use of lascar crews.
 Shahida Rahman's Lascar (2012) is the story of an East Indian lascar's journey to Victorian England.
+Ken Follett's A Place Called Freedom mentions lascars in the second part of the novel.
+Patrick O'Brian references Lascars, Indian seamen employed on British ships, particularly in The Mauritius Command and Desolation Island, showcasing their integral role in the British Raj's maritime operations and their distinct language and culture alongside the main characters, and O'Brian's detailed historical accuracy.

 In the H. P. Lovecraft short story The Call of Cthulhu, Gustaf Johansen, the last living seaman of an expedition to Cthulhu's sunken city R'lyeh, is assassinated (probably with poison needles) by two "lascar sailors" belonging to the evil Cult of Cthulhu.
+In the original version of Richard Connell's short story "The Most Dangerous Game", the main antagonist General Zaroff mentions hunting lascars for sport.

 In D. W. Griffith's 1919 silent film Broken Blossoms, the opium house in London that the protagonist goes to is described on the intertitle as "Chinese, Malays, lascars, where the Orient squats at the portals of the West".
-Ken Follett's A Place Called Freedom mentions lascars in the second part of the novel.